 Stefanie joins the Board with the most nonprofit experience one can have.
-She is currently the Vice President of Strategic Partnerships at Cause Inspired Media.
+She is currently the Executive Director of Children’s Health Defense.
 Ms. Stark’s list of accomplishments include current board member of the Vatican Times.
 In the past she’s held positions in nonprofit that include Development Director, Marketing Director and of course, she’s a champion volunteer.

 Daniel Bessman - Treasurer, Active Navy Commander

 Debbi joins the Board with 20 years of experience leading teams to design & develop digital solutions to solve business problems.
 In addition, she has traveled the country offering free seminars educating small business owners on how to grow their business online.
 Debbi grew up in a military family and has a strong appreciation for those who serve.

 Kevin Johns - Parent of a Veteran Suicide

 Mr. Johns is new to the Board as of January, 2019.
 His son Jared was taken by PTSD on 9/11/2018.
 Mr. Johns provides our Board with a unique perspective on the mission and on what we can do to truly help the families.